-Through the Chinatown/Lower East Side Acquisition Program, 152 affordable units in lower Manhattan have been preserved.
-LMDC continued working with the New York City Housing, Preservation and Development department (NYC HPD) to discuss how best to use the remaining \$800,000 in this contract.
+No funds were spent during the quarter and the project was inactive.
+Through the Chinatown/Lower East Side Acquisition Program, 152 affordable units in lower Manhattan were preserved.
+LMDC continued working with the New York City Housing, Preservation and Development (NYC HPD) to discuss how best to use the remaining \$800,000 in this contract.
 LMDC and NYC HPD plan to amend this contract in order to use these grant funds in conjunction with a new Affordable Housing program to continue to preserve affordable housing in the Chinatown and the lower East Side neighborhoods.